zandaqo/compago/README.md

 //=> { "description": "...", "done": true }
 ```

-Observable only monitors own, public, enumberable, non-symbolic properties,
+Observable only monitors own, public, enumerable, non-symbolic properties, thus,
-thus, any other sort of properties (i.e. private, symbolic, or non-enumerable)
+any other sort of properties (i.e. private, symbolic, or non-enumerable) can be
-can be used to manipulate data without triggering `change` events, e.g. to store
+used to manipulate data without triggering `change` events, e.g. to store
 computed properties.

-### Using Observables with Lit
+### Using with Lit

-Observables nicely complement Lit element's reactive properties allowing
+Observables complement Lit element's reactive properties allowing separation of
-separation of complex domain state (held in observables) and UI state (held in
+complex domain state (held in observables) and UI state (held in properties).
+To
-properties).
-To simplify working with observables in Lit element, Compago offers
+simplify working with observables, Compago offers `ObserverElement` mixin or
-`ObserverElement` mixin or `observer` and `observe` decorators that handle
+`observer` and `observe` decorators that handle attaching and detaching from
-attaching and detaching from observables and triggering LitElement updates when
-observables detect changes.
+observables and triggering LitElement updates when observables detect changes.

 ```ts
 import { observer, observe } from 'compago';